-When to Seek HelpSearch for Resources
+When to Seek HelpSearch for Providers

 If you’re concerned that you or someone you know is living with mental health problems, it might help to speak to a medical or mental health professional.
 Experiencing one or more of the following feelings or behaviors can signal a problem: